The New Three Investigators Series

 Unlike other children's mystery book heroes of the era, Jupiter, Pete, and Bob had to work for everything they achieved and had real obstacles to overcome.
 Jupiter was an orphan whose aunt and uncle ran a salvage yard.
 Bob had hurt his leg badly while climbing alone.
 However, the boys were lucky enough to live in the town of Rocky Beach, California, and even luckier to have a secret Headquarters in the heart of the Jones Salvage Yard.

 The boys were a success from the beginning.
-They got around either on their bicycles or in a Rolls-Royce driven by an English chauffeur - the use of which Jupiter had won in a contest.
-They handed out business cards with their names, their motto - "We Investigate Anything" - and the "trademark" of their firm - three question marks (???) - to their prospective clients.
+They got around either on their bicycles or in a Rolls-Royce—the use of which Jupiter had won in a contest—driven by an English chauffeur.
+They handed out business cards with their names, their motto— "We Investigate Anything" —and the "trademark" of their firm—three question marks (???) —to their prospective clients.

 Before his early death in 1969, my father wrote ten novels in the mystery book series originally entitled Alfred Hitchcock and The Three Investigators, and later re-titled simply The Three Investigators.

-Because there remain millions of Three Investigators fans worldwide - many with children and grandchildren – I've been approached by any number of independent production companies or producers, as well as by a development team for a streaming network, wanting to acquire film or television licenses in the original series.
+Because there remain millions of Three Investigators fans worldwide—many with children and grandchildren—in the last ten years I've been approached by any number of independent production companies or producers, as well as by a development team for a streaming network, wanting to acquire film or television licenses in the original series.

 Although I found this gratifying and intriguing, in the end, I turned down everyone who approached me.
-Since I was aware that the original success of the series had been achieved solely through books, not through film or television or merchandising - and since I'm a writer! - I wanted the return of the series to begin with new novels.
+Since I was aware that the original success of the series had been achieved solely through books, not through film or television or merchandising—and since I'm a writer! —I hoped the return of the series could begin with new novels.

 I also had a clear vision of how the characters of Jupiter Jones, Pete Crenshaw, and Bob Andrews should be moved into the modern world, and I feared that if I put the essential elements of a series conceived and originally set in the 1960s into the hands of a large media company, the company's approach to updating it would risk the dilution, distortion, or destruction of the world my father had created.

-As I write this overview in February of 2023, Steven and I are just polishing the final drafts of all 26 books in the new series.
-In these books, the Three Investigators story has jumped more than fifty years - up to the 2020s - but although Jupiter, Pete, and Bob use modern technology and live in a contemporary world, they remember their original cases as having occurred quite recently.
+In our books, the Three Investigators story has jumped more than fifty years—up to the 2020s—but although Jupiter, Pete, and Bob use modern technology and live in a contemporary world, they remember their original ten cases as having occurred quite recently.

 My Professional Background, and Steven's:

-In 1995 my 900-page epic Antarctic Navigation, written after my trip to Antarctica, was chosen by the New York Times as a Notable Book, received a Critics' Choice Award from the San Francisco Review of Books, and was chosen as a Best Book by A Common Reader.
+In 1995 my novel Antarctic Navigation, written after my trip to Antarctica, and inspired in part, by Moby Dick, was chosen by the New York Times as a Notable Book, received a Critics' Choice Award from the San Francisco Review of Books, and was chosen as a Best Book by A Common Reader.
 In 1996 it received the Ohioana Book Award For Fiction from the Ohioana Library Association.

 Updated Characteristics of The Three Investigators Universe Created By My Father: